 In other words, remove temptation.

 Even if your dog is very well trained, knows leave it and drop it, and even to ignore food on the counter when you’re around, he will go for it when you’re not there.
 It’s just the way it is.
-One stroke of good fortune, and the behaviour is pretty much established.
+One stroke of good fortune, and the behavior is pretty much established.
 Two strokes and it’s been reinforced.

 The one thing guaranteed to work is to never leave food anywhere he can get his paws on it.
 Yes he’ll keep checking for a period of time, but when he sees there’s nothing there he will give up.
 But… If you slip up even once he will go back to surfing.

 Wipe down the kitchen counters after cooking so there’s not even any food residue he can get a hold of.
 Believe it or not, crumbs will be enough to motivate many dogs to keep checking for more.